Fruits in a state

 Input format

-• First line: n and q
+• First line: and

 • q lines: Three space-separated integers that are defined in the question